 We conducted our audit in accordance with International Standards on Auditing (New Zealand) (ISAs (NZ)) and International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Statements and the Supplementary Information section of our report.